apmckinlay/natureapp/animals/snail.md

 Snails move by expanding and contracting muscles in the **flat foot** under their body.
 They also secrete **slime** to make it easier to slide along the ground.
 They usually eat plants, but some of the larger snails eat other animals.
 Thousands of tiny tooth-like structures on their ribbon-like tongue rip food apart.

-**Black Turban Sea Snail** are common along the Pacific coast from British Columbia to Baja California.
+**Black Turban Sea Snails** are common along the Pacific coast from British Columbia to Baja California.
 Their black shells are shaped like a blunt rounded cone with 4 whorls and are often white on top where the color has worn away.

 **Did you know?** Snails possess both male and female sex organs but have to mate with another snail to fertilize their eggs.